bura86/laravel-4-2-multi-app/readme.md

 #### Note ####
 Every time you add a new class, rename the existing one, change the file structure or add/change the namespace you'll have to update the composer by running `composer update` command.
-In order to enable laravel to work properly don't forget to edit storage permissions: `chmod -R 775 $MY_APP_PATH/laravel-4-2-multi-app/apps/blog/storage`
+In order to enable laravel to work properly don't forget to edit storage permissions:
+`chmod -R 775 $MY_APP_PATH/laravel-4-2-multi-app/apps/blog/storage`
+`chmod -R 775 $MY_APP_PATH/laravel-4-2-multi-app/apps/admin/storage`